UnstableDesign/Experimental-Textiles/content/docs/lesson-plan.md

 ## Week 8 - More Shafts = More Structures
 We'll take a look beyond basic textile structures to explore different structural possibilities of wovens as well as helpful techniques and software for weaving such structures for floor looms.

-### 10/14 - Drafting by Cross-Section and Color Effects
+### 10/14 - Working with Tieups and Treadling + Satins

 #### In Class
+- How to adapt drafts to the class looms
+- How to work with treadling and Tieups
-- Introduction to Drafting by Cross-Section
+- Intro to Satin Structure
-- Double-Faced Cloth
+- Shaded Structures and Damask

-### 10/16 - Decomposing Drawdown to Threading and Treadling
+### 10/16 - Compound Structures
 #### In Class
-- Understanding Layers in Weaving
+- Waffles + Crepes
-- Drafting Multi-Layer Structures
+- 2-3 System Structures
+- Layers

 #### Begin Assignments
 none- keep working on [Weekly 6 - Album Weave ](../weeklies/6-album-weave)